 I consider it a blessing and privilege.
 And I hope that I continue to be blessed.
 For the sake of my boys.
 Like mom, all I want to do is give them a chance.
 And an Odyssey School education is just that for dyslexic children.

 With a student-to-teacher ratio of 3:1, an Odyssey School education is a resource intensive proposition.
-And with an annual tuition just under $33,000, it is decidedly out of reach for most working families.
+And with an annual tuition of $38,000, it is decidedly out of reach for most working families.
 In fact, I’m not sure that if I had been dyslexic, my mom would have been able to work enough overtime and scheme up enough side hustles to make it happen.

 And it would have broken her heart.

 And that's when it dawned on me.
 The most profound way for me to honor her legacy would be to use her last gift to me to help people like her send their kids to Odyssey.
 But her financial legacy wasn't a deep one.
 So I asked a small circle of my closest family and friends to help me pull together the seed funding required to establish an endowed fund in her name to provide financial assistance to families for whom an Odyssey education might be otherwise unattainable.

 With Pat's gift and the generosity of our Founding Donors, we raised the money needed to seed and formally establish the fund.
 But an endowed fund can only spend a small percentage of its value each year in order to maintain (and grow) its principal value.
 That's how it lives on for generations.
 So, even though Mom's Fund is now a real thing, it will have only a minor impact on the lives of working families.
 An important impact, mind you, but a relatively minor one.

 The only way to make a real difference is to grow the fund.
 So, with your help, that's what we intend to do.

 Please consider a tax deductible gift.